 For a list of all the export license exception codes and what they mean, see our article, What You Need to Know about Export License Exceptions.

 My introduction to export regulations and the export license determination process began when I attended the Complying with U.S. Export Controls seminar sponsored by the Bureau of Industry and Security (BIS) and the Minnesota Trade Office.
 I would highly recommend the seminar to everyone regularly involved in exporting.
-You'll find the latest seminar schedule at the BIS website.
+You'll find the latest seminar schedule on the BIS website.

 This article was first published in September 2016 and has been updated to include current information, links and formatting.